priti2502/Login_Registration_Form_Using_BS/README.md

-# Login and Registration Form Using BootStrap
+# Login and Registration Form with Bootstrap

-This repository contains a simple and responsive login and registration form project built with HTML and CSS.
+This repository contains a responsive login and registration form project built with Bootstrap, providing a sleek and user-friendly interface for authentication.

 ## Features

+- **Responsive Design:** Ensures compatibility across various devices.
+- **Bootstrap Components:** Utilizes Bootstrap classes for form elements and layout.
-- Clean and intuitive user interface
+- **Clean Interface:** Simple and intuitive user experience.
-- Responsive design for various screen sizes
-- Separate forms for login and registration

 ## Technologies Used

 - HTML
-- CSS
+- CSS (Bootstrap)
-- BootStrap